webpack/webpack.js.org/src/content/plugins/normal-module-replacement-plugin.md

 ## TypeScript Considerations

 The TypeScript compiler requires that all files be physically-present in order to generate an output.
-If you attempt to complete the above tasks, you will likely receive the following error:
+After making the above changes and running Webpack, `ts-loader` is likely to throw the following error:

 ``` shell
 TS2307: Cannot find module './config/config-APP_TARGET'.